patrick-llgc/Learning-Deep-Learning/paper_notes/network_slimming.md

 #### Overall impression
 This paper proposes a simple idea of gamma (channel scaling factor) decay.
 It adds a L1 sparse constraint on BN scale parameter gamma.
 During inference time, when gamma is smaller than a global threshold, set the entire channel to zero.

+The work is concurrent with [batchnorm pruning](batchnorm_pruning.md) which has a very similar idea.

 #### Key ideas
 - Advantages of network slimming:
 	- No need to change architecture.
 Recycles the parameters in BN.